Sandeepv68/reaxios/README.md

 A simple reactive **observable** wrapper for the popular [Axios](https://www.npmjs.com/package/axios) library.
 Axios is a **Promise** based HTTP client for the browser and node.js. reAxios wraps axios inside an RxJs observable and exposes it.
 All the axios features and options are supported through reAxios.

 ### Why RxJs and Observables ?
 **RxJs** is a JavaScript library to perform **Reactive programming**.
 RxJs is the JavaScript implementation of **ReactiveX**.
 ReactiveX is a combination of the best ideas from the Observer pattern, the Iterator pattern, and functional programming.
-There are many advantages for reacive programming:
+There are many advantages for reactive programming:
 - **Functional** -
 Avoid intricate stateful programs, using clean input/output functions over observable streams.